 Abstract

 New drug delivery in cancer treatment is a strategy to reduce the side effects of chemotherapy.
 Different types of carriers are used for drug delivery.
 Among these carriers are boron nitride nanotubes.
 In this research, single-walled boron nitride nanotubes were investigated as carriers of anticancer drug, ibrutinib.
 The absorption of this drug was investigated in two positions inside and outside boron nitride nanotubes with different diameters.
-Based on the Lennard-Jones energy values between drug and nanotube and RDF curves, drug absorption in both positions is thermodynamically favorable.
+Based on the Lennard-Jones energy values between drug and nanotube and RDF curves, drug absorption in both positions are thermodynamically favorable.
 The simulation results showed that the interaction between the drug and the nanotube in the inner position is stronger than the outer position.
 The diameter of nanotubes had an effect on the interaction energy between nanotubes and drug.
 The strongest interaction between ibrutinib was related to the internal position of the BN nanotube (9, 9) with a diameter of 12.20 A. It was also observed that the strength of interactions between nanotubes and drug in the inner position decreases with the increase in diameter of nanotubes, but the strength of interactions between nanotubes and drug in the outer position does not change much with the increase in diameter of nanotubes.
 The strong interaction of drug absorbed on the outer surface of nanotubes with water molecules improves the solubility of nanotubes.

 Keywords: Anti-cancer drug, Ibrutinib, Adsorption, Boron-nitride nanotubes

-*Corresponding author email address: poorsargol.m@uoz.ac.ir
+*E-mail address: poorsargol.m@uoz.ac.ir

-Department of Chemistry, Faculty of Science, University of Zabol, Zabol, Iran,
+Department of Chemistry, Faculty of Science, University of Zabol, Zabol, Iran